dies, di-, die-, -diem, diurn-

 Many famous poems develop this "live it up now" theme; such as , the following by Robert Herrick (1591-1674):

 Tomorrow will be dying.

-2. A book prepared for keeping a daily record, or having spaces with printed dates for daily memoranda and jottings; also, applied to calendars containing daily memoranda on matters of importance to people generally, or to members of a particular profession, occupation, or pursuit.
+2. A book which is set up for keeping a daily record, or having spaces with printed dates for certain daily memoranda and keeping notes about topics: Some diaries also include calendars that contain daily contents about matters of importance to people generally, or to members of a particular profession, occupation, or pursuit.

 Instead, people are generally diurnal creatures, with eyes adapted to living in the sun's light.
 This is considered to be a basic evolutionary fact, even though most people don't think of themselves as diurnal beings any more than they think of themselves as primates, or mammals, or Earthlings.